ssung1/jardb/README.md

 This is an example of SOAP with JPA, plus JSF.
 The build tool is Ant.

+This application has been known to work with Java 7 and GlassFish 3.1.1.

 ### Building

 - Install GlassFish or some other JEE container.